dan032/ShopifyBackendChallenge/README.md

 # Getting Started

-1) Ensure that you have Docker and Docker Compose installed
+1) Ensure that you have Docker and Docker Compose installed, and that you are using Linux containers
 2) From the ShopifyBackendChallenge directory run "docker-compose build", and then "docker-compose up".
 This will ensure that the web server, database and docker volume are set up and ready to use.

 # How to use